mavryk-network/flexmasa/src/doc/daemons-upgrade.md

         --interactive true
 ```

-With the option `--interactive true`, MavBox will pause twice during the test;
+With the option `--interactive true`, Mavbox will pause twice during the test;
 once on the `Lima` network and once after the upgrade to `Alpha`.
 This
 will allow you to interact with the network at different stages.
 Type `help`
 (or `h`) to see available commands, and `quit` (or `q`) to unpause and continue
 the upgrade.

 Similarly, the option `--pause-at-end` will allow you to interact with the
-network before MavBox kills all processes and quits.
+network before Mavbox kills all processes and quits.

 If one runs the `daemons-upgrade` interactively with the `--until-level` option,
-MavBox will do the second (or final) pause after reaching the level set by the
+Mavbox will do the second (or final) pause after reaching the level set by the
 user.

 For example: